jherzstein/jordanherzstein.com/content/posts/can_federal_election_2025.md

 1. Donate to the party closest aligned with your politics. (they will likely spend the money wisely on the ridings they can either flip or keep)
 2. Make a plan for voting, not just with yourself but also your family and friends to encourage a larger turnout.
 3. Vote for the most strategic candidate in your riding to best combat MAGA-style politics. ~~You can check [338canada.com](https://338canada.com/) or [smartvoting.ca](https://smartvoting.ca) to make the most informed decision on election day based on trends in your riding.~~ Do keep in mind that riding level polls usually make projections based on national level polling + previous election results and may not take into account fully the nuances of your local politics, so take them with a grain of salt.
 The best party to vote for is not always the one that's leading nationally from a purely strategic lense.
-Depending on your riding you may not have to vote strategically at all, make note of your own local situation and local politics to make an informed decision on your vote.
+Depending on your riding you may not have to vote strategically at all.
+Keeping all of this in mind, make note of your own local situation and politics to make an informed decision on your vote.
 4. Once the election is over, contact your newly elected MP to get proportional representation electoral reform back on the house floor.